slamora/brackets-wiki/Pull-Request-Process.md

 **_[redmunds]: (in an offline meeting) I heard that we think the triage process is something that any contributor can do.
 Then shouldn't "A Brackets committer assigns it to themselves for a quick triage" be removed?_**

+*dangoor: I think triage should be done by someone who is very familiar with the Brackets project, code structure and requirements.
+We might need to expand our "committers" a bit, but I don't think it should be just anyone that does triage.*

 The basic process:

 1. A contributor submits a new pull request